Transfer Tax in San Francisco

 Transfer tax is the transaction fee imposed by the City or County on the transfer of land or real property from one person (or entity) to another.
 In other words, transfer tax is the local government’s cut when you sell a property.

 Like your yearly installments of property tax, transfer tax is another fact of life for San Francisco homeowners.
-Whether you sell a single-family Victorian in Noe Valley, a luxe condo in Pacific Heights, a modern loft in South Beach, a TIC in Mission Dolores, or a blank canvas parcel of land in Bernal Heights, each of these transactions will incur transfer tax.
+Whether you sell a single-family Victorian in Noe Valley, a luxe condo in Pacific Heights, a modern loft in South Beach, a TIC in Mission Dolores, or a fixer-upper in Bernal Heights, each of these transactions will incur transfer tax.

 On the bright side (and unlike property tax), transfer tax is only imposed on the sale and transfer of property title.
 Rather than coming directly out of your pocket, transfer tax can be paid via the sale proceeds during escrow.